aws-samples/aws-modernization-with-sysdig/content/4-threat-detection/1-cloud_threat_detection/_index.md

     This rule is one of many thats included out-of-the-box in Sysdig Secure for Cloud.

-3. Browse to Sysdig Secure, and navigate to 'Policies > Rules > Rules Library' to see a list of all Falco rules relating to CloudTrail
+3. Browse to Sysdig Secure, and navigate to **'Policies > Threat Detection > Rules > Rules Library'** to see a list of all Falco rules relating to CloudTrail

-4. Select '**aws**' from the '**Select Tags**' list
+4. Select '**AWS**' from the '**Select Tags**' list at the top

     ![CloudTrail Falco Policy Rules](/images/falco_rules_01.png)

     You will see a list of rules with various tags.

-5. Highlight the rule '**Share RDS Snapshot with Foreign Account**' to see the actual Falco rule, and the Sysdig Policy in which it is used, in this case '**AWS CloudTrail security event**'
+5. Highlight the rule '**Share RDS Snapshot with Foreign Account**' (use the **Search** if you want) to see the actual Falco rule, and the Sysdig Policy in which it is used, in this case '**Sysdig AWS Threat Detection**'.
+You can click on the policy to get back to the Runtime Policy view again.

     ![CloudTrail Falco Policy Rules](/images/falco_rules_02.png)

-6. You can click on **AWS CloudTrail security event** to view the Runtime Policy again.

 In the next step we'll play the red team and generate a suspicious event so that a Falco rule is triggered and we can see it in action.